buchii1/inventory_management/inventory_api/README.md

 - **POST /inventory**: Update inventory levels for a product (`product_id`, `quantity`).

 ### File Handling
 - **POST /upload-csv**: Upload and process a CSV file to import product information.
 The system validates and processes the file, providing feedback on the number of successful records and errors.
+The file must be in CSV format (.csv) and include the following required columns: name (product name), description (product description), price (decimal value for product price), supplier_name (supplier name matching an existing supplier), and quantity (positive integer for stock quantity).
+Any additional columns will be ignored.
+Rows with invalid data, such as missing suppliers or incorrect data types, are logged as errors, while valid rows are processed successfully.

 ### Reporting
 - Generate detailed reports on: